How to Make Bath Mat Fluffy Again?

 If you own a fluffy bath mat, you might wonder how to wash it without damaging the fibers.
 Thanks to the fact that these mats are machine washable, they can be easily cleaned.

-To deep clean your bath mat, you can use a mixture of white vinegar and baking soda before throwing it in the washing machine with a gentle cycle.
+To deep clean your bath mat, use a mixture of white vinegar and baking soda before throwing it in the washing machine with a gentle cycle.

 Machine Wash